 Trained on vast amounts of text data, ChatGPT comprehends context and generates text that closely aligns with the input prompt.
 This makes ChatGPT an ideal solution for generating digital SAT question banks, as it can swiftly generate a substantial number of tailored questions to cater to individual needs.
 With the advent of digital SAT platforms, ChatGPT's capabilities can be harnessed to provide an expansive and dynamic set of practice questions, enabling students to engage with interactive, personalized digital SAT preparation experiences.

 In the following sections, we will explore the benefits and limitations of using ChatGPT for generating a digital SAT question banks, as well as a step-by-step guide on how to use ChatGPT for this purpose.
 But first we will look into the role of practice questions in digital SAT, its benefits and the challenges of creating high quality practice questions.

 How to Use ChatGPT to Generate SAT Question Banks

-Using ChatGPT to generate SAT question banks involves selecting topic areas and question types, generating questions using the model, and evaluating and refining the questions to ensure their quality and relevance.
+Using ChatGPT to generate daily SAT question banks involves selecting topic areas and question types, generating questions using the model, and evaluating and refining the questions to ensure their quality and relevance.
 While this process may require some initial investment in time and resources, the benefits of using ChatGPT for SAT test preparation can be significant.